 - The employee, student or student's parent should notify the superintendent and the principal of the applicable school in writing at least 10 work days prior to the date proposed to bring the service animal onto school property. - The employee, student or student's parent should work with school personnel to create a plan addressing the presence of the service animal during the school day.
-A plan to integrate a service animal into the school environment should include the following: - appropriate training for school personnel and students regarding interaction with the service animal; - any necessary modifications to the educational program so that the employee or student with a disability may be accompanied by the service animal; and - address, when necessary, the presence of a handler other than the employee or student with the disability to control or care for the service animal. - The service animal should wear identification to provide adequate notice to students, school personnel and school visitors that the dog is a service animal. - The service animal should be free of parasites and otherwise in good health.
+A plan to integrate a service animal into the school environment should include the following: - appropriate training for school personnel and students regarding interaction with the service animal; - arrangements for meeting the service animal's basic needs during the school day; - any necessary modifications to the educational program so that the employee or student with a disability may be accompanied by the service animal; and - when necessary, provisions for the presence of a handler other than the employee or student with the disability to control or care for the service animal. - It is recommended, but not required, that the service animal wear identification to provide adequate notice to students, school personnel, and school visitors that the dog is a service animal. - The service animal should wear identification to provide adequate notice to students, school personnel and school visitors that the dog is a service animal. - The service animal should be free of parasites and otherwise in good health.